daler/pybedtools/docs/source/index.rst

 * Want a guided tour?
 Give the :ref:`tutorial` a shot.
 * More advanced features are described in the :ref:`topical` section.
 * Finally, doctested module documentation can be found in :ref:`autodoc`.

+A PDF version of this manual can be found `here`_.

 Contents:
 ---------